woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

 #.
 The buffer for feature style 1 is drawn
 #.
 The buffer for feature style 2 is drawn
 #.
-Finally any labeling is drawn on top
+Any labeling is drawn on top

 .. figure:: img/draw-order-map.svg

-   composition of buffer 1 and buffer 2
+   Composition of both feature styles

 **If you need a rule to apply on top of other rules, use a second feature style.** A useful case for this is for lines representing bridges or overpasses.
 In order to ensure that the bridge lines always display on "top" of other lines (which in a display that includes, they would need to be applied using a second feature style.)